chef-training/chef_classroom/README.md

 ## Usage

+Note: this repo uses AWS Marketplace AMIs for Centos6, Windows 2012, and Chef Server.  **You must accept the licensing terms** from your AWS account for each of those AMIs, in each region for which you want to deploy a classroom, before this repo will work.
+If you have not, chef-provisioning-aws will throw an error letting you know you must go do this.

 To set up a Chef Training Classroom, do the following:

 1. Create your `~/.aws/config` file if you don't already have one.
 It should have content similar to the snippet below, except with your own AWS API credentials here: